 A new generation of people has emerged that is vital to the way families function and thrive.
-They aren’t Generation X, Y, Z or Millennials.
+They aren’t Generation X, Y, Z, or Millennials.
 This is the Sandwich Generation.
 It is the moms and dads sandwiched between raising their own children and taking care of their parents at the same time.
-With extended life spans becoming the norm, and many elderly people are not adequately prepared for their extended lives, the burden of taking care of both older and younger generations is left to the person that is caught in the middle.
+With extended life spans becoming the norm, and many elderly people not being adequately prepared for their extended lives, the burden of taking care of both older and younger generations is left to the person that is caught in the middle.

 It is estimated that between now and the year 2050, the number of 100-year-old people will grow by 800%.
 That is a lot of elderly people!
 Someone has to take care of them as our treasured elders are being blindsided by their extended life and deteriorating into old age.
 The Sandwich Generation has been called to the task.

 On the other side of the responsibility coin are the Sandwich Generation’s children.
 Fifty percent of the children born after 2000 are predicted to live 100 years while the other 50% are predicted to live shorter lives than their parents.
 Which side of this 50/50 split that your children end up on?
 The quality of life that they live will be determined in large part by the health values that they are raised with.